dmitry-korolev/light-observable/README.md

 RxJS 6 doesn't use 'symbol-observable' polyfill.
 This may cause some weird issues with interop depending on the import order.
 It is recommended to install and import `symbol-observable` polyfill before RxJS.

 See the [issue](https://github.com/benlesh/symbol-observable/issues/38) for details.

+## Credits
+Originally this was forked from [zen-observable](https://github.com/zenparsing/zen-observable).
+Some of extras are inspired by [observable-operators](https://github.com/nmuldavin/ObservableOperators).

 ## License
 ```